A Recipe for Watercress, Oranges, and Parsnip Salad

 This is the first time I've used watercress as a main salad ingredient.
-I've been served watercress in restaurants but more as a garnish so I wasn't sure how this would work out.
+I've been served watercress in restaurants but more as a garnish, so I wasn't sure how this would work out.

-Rich in calcium, iron, folic acid, vitamin A and vitamin C, there are several studies out there professing its health benefits but I'll leave it up to you to follow up on that research.
-It is an aquatic plant so look for it near fresh water springs and streams.
+Rich in calcium, iron, folic acid, vitamin A and vitamin C, there are several studies out there professing its health benefits, but I'll leave it up to you to follow up on that research.
+It is an aquatic plant, so look for it near freshwater springs and streams.

 Orange Vinaigrette Salad Dressing

 A simple orange vinaigrette is served with the salad.
 The recipe calls for fresh orange juice, and I recommend you do too, but if you don't feel like juicing an orange, I'm sure store-bought orange juice will work just fine.